BadRat-in/zsh-supercharge/README.md

 - **Homebrew Installation**: Checks for Homebrew and installs it if not present.
 - **Git Installation**: Checks for Git and installs it if not present.
 - **fzf Installation**: Installs `fzf` for command-line fuzzy finding if not already installed.
+- **Automatic Backup**: Creates a backup of your existing `.zshrc` file before making any changes.
+- **Rollback Support**: Includes a rollback mechanism that can undo changes if installation fails.
 - **Zsh Plugin Installation**: Clones and sets up the following Zsh plugins:
   - zsh-completions: Additional completion definitions.
   - zsh-syntax-highlighting: Highlights commands as you type.